make env-check

 |---|---|---|

-| Duplicate variables | fail | The same key is defined more than once β the last one silently wins. |
+| Duplicate variables | fail | The same key is defined more than once.
+The last one silently wins. |

 | Malformed lines | fail | A line that is neither blank, a #comment, nor KEY=value. |